 ＊We are proceeding to put the books in order, and are preparing the release.

-Yumio SAKURAI (桜井由躬雄1945-2012) was a prominent scholar of history and area studies and a professor at the University of Tokyo’s Faculty of Letters.
+Yumio SAKURAI (桜井由躬雄1945-2012) was a prominent scholar of history and area studies and a professor at the Faculty of Letters, University of Tokyo.
 His collection consists of an estimated 1000 Vietnamese books and 50 books in Western languages.

 Most of the books concern Vietnamese history, geography and, politics.
 The main focus of Yumio SAKURAI’s research was as listed below.